adibarra/fintasy/README.md

 `// todo: setup github actions for auto deploy to server on push`

 ## Overview
 This is our group project for CS.3354 Software Engineering.
-Our goal is to be able to reliably detect credit card fraud using machine learning.

-A detailed overview of the project's design can be found [here](./docs/design.md).
+Our goal is to be able to create an application to reliably detect credit card fraud using machine learning.
+Details about the project's design can be found [here](./docs/design.md).

-## Install and Setup
+## Environment Setup
 #### VSCode
-VSCode is recommended for development in this repo.
+VSCode is **required** for development in this repo.
+The repo is currently set up with a few extensions that make it easier to work with this tech stack.
+It also fully supports devcontainers which are leveraged heavily.
 Instructions for installing VSCode can be found [here](https://code.visualstudio.com/download).

 #### Docker
-Docker is recommended for development in this repo.
-It will automatically install all the dependencies you need and run the project in a container.
+Docker is **required** for development in this repo.
+It is used to automatically install all the dependencies you need into a devcontainer.
 This is the easiest way to get the project up and running.
 Instructions for installing Docker can be found [here](https://www.docker.com/products/docker-desktop/).

 #### Insomnia
-Insomnia is a program that allows you to manually issue http requests.
-It is recommended for testing and debugging the API.
+Insomnia is recommended for testing and debugging the API.
+It allows you to automatically and manually issue http requests.
 Instructions for installing Insomnia can be found [here](https://insomnia.rest/download).

 ### Instructions
 1. Open VSCode.